 5 South Park

-In 2019, all episodes of South Park were removed from video streaming sites in China.
-Discussions about South Park were banned on Chinese social media, and search engines no longer generate new results for the show.
-The show’s creators, Matt Stone and Trey Parker, took to Twitter to issue a mock apology: “Like the NBA, we welcome the Chinese censors into our homes and into our hearts.
-We too love money more than freedom and democracy.
-Xi doesn’t look just like Winnie the Pooh at all… Long live the Great Communist Party of China!”[6]
+In 2019, all episodes of South Park vanished from Chinese streaming services, discussions about the series were banned on social platforms, and search engines stopped returning results for the show.
+The creators responded on Twitter with a tongue‑in‑cheek apology, parodying the Party’s love of money over freedom: “Like the NBA, we welcome the Chinese censors into our homes and into our hearts… Long live the Great Communist Party of China!”

 4 Christmas Gatherings